-Everything You Need to Know About Cutting the Cake at Your Reception
+Everything You Need to Know About Cutting the Wedding Cake

-The wedding cake has long been a symbolic detail—the tradition of breaking the cake over the bride's head dates back to the Ancient Romans.
-Customs evolve with the times, of course, and today the ceremonial cutting of the wedding cake has remained a popular and meaningful wedding reception activity (The Knot 2016 Real Weddings Study reveals 89 percent of couples include the cake cutting during their reception).
-It provides both a fabulous photo opportunity and symbolizes the couple's first joint task as newlyweds.
-Find out all you need to know about this wedding tradition below.
+The wedding cake has long been a symbolic detail—the tradition of breaking the cake (or, at the time, bread) over the bride's head dates back to the ancient Romans.
+Customs evolve with the times, of course, and today the ceremonial cutting of the wedding cake has remained a popular and meaningful wedding reception activity.
+According to The Knot 2021 Real Weddings Study, 77% of couples had a cake-cutting ceremony during their reception.
+Many couples love this tradition because it provides a fabulous photo opportunity and symbolizes their first joint task as newlyweds.
+If you want to know about the history behind this wedding tradition, how to cut a wedding cake and much more, read all about it below.

-Once the initial piece is cut, the newlyweds usually feed each other the first slice, symbolizing their commitment to provide for one another.
+Once the initial piece is cut, the newlyweds usually feed each other the first slice, symbolizing their commitment to providing for one another.
 In some cases, this moment is replaced by a different tradition: smashing cake into each other's faces.
-How you feed each other the cake is up to you, but remember—you don't need to smear frosting on your new spouse simply because you think your guests expect it.
-You just had your hair and makeup done and you're probably both in pricey outfits—don't risk any staining if you don't want to.
-Either way, ask your baker or caterer to have napkins (or even a warm, damp cloth) nearby to wipe up any rogue crumbs and frosting quickly.
+How you feed each other the cake is up to you, but remember, you don't need to smear frosting on your new spouse simply because you think your guests expect it.
+It's perfectly okay if you don't want to mess up your professional hair and makeup or run the risk of staining a pricey outfit.
+Have a chat with your spouse before the wedding to agree on a game plan—cake smash or not.
+Either way, ask your wedding planner or caterer to have napkins (or even better, a warm, damp cloth) nearby to wipe up any rogue crumbs and frosting quickly.

-Once you've cut the cake, the catering staff will take over and often bring it back into the kitchen to slice for the rest of your guests.
-Couples used to freeze the top tier of their wedding cake for the baby christening that was expected to follow soon after.
-Today, many still opt to save a tier or even a few slices to enjoy on their first anniversary, Valentine's Day or New Year's Eve together.
-In the past, couples actually sent their guests home with cake, or sent pieces to those unable to attend.
-While this tradition isn't as common anymore—replaced by separate favors—it's still a nice gesture (and a great way to avoid wasting cake) to offer boxed slices for guests at the end of the evening as a sweet takeaway.
+In the past, couples actually sent their guests home with cake or sent pieces to those who were unable to attend.
+While this tradition isn't as common anymore—it's most often replaced by separate wedding favors—it's still a nice gesture (and a great way to avoid wasting cake) to offer boxed slices for guests at the end of the evening as a sweet takeaway.